 But that doesn’t mean a budget traveler cannot afford the tropics.
 In fact, even such popular (and pricey) destinations like Hawaii can be done on a budget if you do your homework and plan ahead.

 I’ve been preparing for a week-long trip to Oahu for months, and have come up with a pretty solid plan on how to stick to my budget, yet still experience as much of Hawaii as possible.

 Here’s what I’ve learned about planning for Hawaii on a budget, and specifically Oahu:

 Get a Deal on Airfare

-I kept an eye on Bing for weeks before I booked my flight, and eventually picked up a round-trip ticket from Pittsburgh to Honolulu for $650, tax and flight insurance inclusive.
+I kept an eye on Skyscanner for weeks before I booked my flight, and eventually picked up a round-trip ticket from Pittsburgh to Honolulu for $650, tax and flight insurance inclusive.
 The trade-off was extra layovers, but that’s a compromise I was willing to make.

 Have a Home Base

 While island-hopping in Hawaii probably sounds appealing, it makes much more sense financially to pick one island and stick to it.
 Airfares from one island to another aren’t cheap — for example, going just from Oahu to Kona on the Big Island can set you back $150.
 Plus, exploring just one island means you can devote more time to it and travel a bit slower.

 If you decide to go this one-island-only route, I suggest Oahu, home to the state capital, Honolulu.
 Yes, Honolulu is probably the most touristy city in Hawaii.
 But it is also the largest city in the state, meaning there’s the most opportunity here to find ways to save money.